presh-031/Odin-weather-App/README.md

 # Weather-App

-Weather app created with html, css and Javascript
+Weather app created with html, scss and Javascript